WalletScrutiny/WalletScrutinyCom/_android/com.capital.etf.trade.md

   factor: ID verification on the original app is more stringent.
 - We tried to verify with the capital.com listed [twitter account](https://twitter.com/dannybuntu/status/1755503677354475981), but have yet to receive a reply.
+(They responded, see above.)
-- Their Twitter account replied to our support request and explained that the only apps endorsed by capital.com are listed at https://capital.com/mobile-apps which does not include this product, making it a **fake app**.
+- Their Twitter account replied to our support request and explained that the only apps endorsed by capital.com are listed at https://capital.com/mobile-apps